johnalison/obsidian-notes/Journal/22 April 2025 Tuesday.md

 - OUTSTANDING !!!!!

-Mystery package... is a picture
+Mystery package... is a picture of an ATLAS Higgs

 # Jacques interview
 - [x] Send link